-Gynecologists at Lahey Hospital & Medical Center are committed to enhancing patient care through the department's Minimally Invasive Surgery Program (MIGS).
-Laparoscopy and hysteroscopy are available as safe and effective alternatives to more invasive traditional surgery for appropriate patients with conditions such as endometriosis, fibroids, ovarian cysts and abnormal bleeding.
+Gynecologists at Lahey Hospital & Medical Center are committed to enhancing patient care through the department's Minimally Invasive Gynecologic Surgery (MIGS) program.

 Lahey offers robotic-assisted surgery for certain gynecologic conditions.
 The da Vinci Robotic Surgical System allows for a magnified, three-dimensional view of the surgical site, and robotic arms serve as extensions of the surgeon's hands.
 Laparoscopy and hysteroscopy also are available as safe and effective alternatives to more invasive traditional surgery for women with conditions such as endometriosis, fibroids, ovarian cysts, and abnormal bleeding.Benefits of minimally invasive procedures typically include:

 Lahey gynecologists are recognized leaders in performing this innovative surgery, and they actively present on minimally invasive hysterectomies at national and international conferences.